JCZuurmond/dbt-synapse-demo/README.md

   profiles.yml
 ```

-Check if your set up is working correctly:
+Check if your set-up is working correctly:

 ``` bash
 dbt debug \